9 min read

 When you are done playing, you can delete the stream and all associated topics using the following command:

 $ maprcli stream delete -path /sample-stream

-Using this example built from an Apache Kafka application, you have learned how to write, deploy, and run your first MapR Streams application.
+Using this example built from an Apache Kafka application, you have learned how to write, deploy, and run your first MapR Event Store application.

-If you have any questions about running a MapR Streams application, please ask them in the comments section below.
+If you have any questions about running a MapR Event Store application, please ask them in the comments section below.